-- It is a good idea for you and your partner to be tested before you start a sexual relationship and to be retested with any new partners.
+- It is a good idea for you and your partner to get tested before you start a sexual relationship and to be retested with any new partners.

 What are the symptoms of an STI?

-In women, STI’s can present with a vaginal discharge, soreness, irregular bleeding or sometimes itching.
+- If you have a vulva, STI’s can present with a vaginal discharge, soreness, irregular bleeding or sometimes itching.
 Sex may become painful.
-Depending on the infection, you may have lumps, ulcers or blisters of the skin and find it painful to urinate.
-With more serious infections you may also have abdominal pains and a high temperature.
+Some infections can cause lumps, ulcers or blisters of the skin and pain on urinating.
+More serious infections may also cause abdominal pains and a high temperature.

 Where can I go to get tested?

-What tests might I be offered?
+What tests might be offered?

 How long does it take to get my results?

 Most blood tests, swabs and urine samples will be back within a few days.